-&lt;sup>5 The Court encourages the parties to file this joint statement as soon as possible.
+&lt;sup>9 The Court encourages the parties to file this joint statement as soon as possible.
 Otherwise, the Court will issue an Order setting forth when the joint submission shall be filed.

-If a case settles in whole or in part, the plaintiff shall advise the Court of the settlement by promptly filing a notice, and, if appropriate, a stipulation of dismissal pursuant to Federal Rule of Civil Procedure 41.
+If a case settles in whole or in part, the plaintiff(s) shall advise the Court of the settlement by promptly filing a notice, and, if appropriate, a stipulation of dismissal pursuant to Federal Rule of Civil Procedure 41.

-8. Discovery.
+- 9. Discovery.
 Counsel are expected to comply with the directives of Local Civil Rule 26.2 and the Court's "Order for Initial Scheduling Conference."
 Moreover, counsel are required to confer in good faith in an effort to resolve any discovery dispute before bringing it to the Court's attention.
-See Local Civ.
-R. 7(m).
+See LCvR 7(m).
 If, in what should be the unusual situation, counsel are unable to resolve their dispute, counsel shall contact chambers to arrange for a telephone conference with the Court.
+Accordingly, counsel shall not file a discovery motion without prior approval from the Court during a telephone conference.
 Counsel must resolve all discovery disputes or bring them to the Court's attention in a timely manner to allow sufficient time for the completion of discovery within the time set by the Court.
-Counsel shall not file a discovery motion without prior consultation with opposing counsel.
-Counsel are advised that if the Court is called upon to resolve such a motion, the non-prevailing party may be sanctioned pursuant to Federal Rule of Civil Procedure 37(a)(5).
+Counsel are advised that if the Court is called upon to resolve a discovery motion, the non-prevailing party may be sanctioned pursuant to Federal Rule of Civil Procedure 37(a)(5). - 10.
+Rescheduling Hearings.

-9. Rescheduling Hearings.
 Requests to reschedule hearings are strongly discouraged because of the inconvenience they cause to the Court.
-If counsel seek to change a previously scheduled hearing date, counsel are directed to file a motion, at least four (4) days prior to the scheduled hearing, 6 that shows good cause and proposes four alternative dates and times that would be convenient for all parties in the case.
+If counsel seek to change a previously-scheduled hearing date, counsel must file a motion, at least four (4) days prior to the scheduled hearing, that shows good cause and proposes four alternative dates and times that would be convenient for all parties in the case.
 If counsel's suggested dates and/or times are not available on the Court's calendar, an alternative date and time of the Court's choosing will be selected.
-In its discretion, the Court may later decide that a previously scheduled hearing is not necessary, and thereby remove the hearing from its calendar to decide the given matter on the papers presented by the parties, or reschedule the hearing to a later date.
+In its discretion, the Court may later decide that a previously-scheduled hearing is not necessary, and thereby remove the hearing from its calendar to decide the given matter on the papers presented by the parties, or reschedule the hearing to a later date.

-&lt;sup>6 If counsel cannot comply with this four-day requirement, they must explain why they cannot do so in their motion.
+$^{10}$ If counsel cannot comply with this four-day requirement, they must explain why they cannot do so in their motion.

-In the event the Court is closed or the opening time for the start of the Court's day is delayed because of inclement weather or an unforeseen emergency, cases that were scheduled to be heard during the times when the Court was closed or delayed will be rescheduled by the Courtroom Deputy Clerk.
+In the event that the Court is closed or the opening time for the start of the Court's day is delayed because of inclement weather or an unforeseen emergency, cases that were scheduled to be heard during the times when the Court was closed or delayed will be rescheduled by the Courtroom Deputy Clerk.